Springfield, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-November in Springfield is mild and somewhat rainy.
-The average overnight temperatures in the area are in the low 40s F (single digits C).
-It tends to rain a bit less than half of the time.
+September in Springfield is cool and somewhat rainy.
+The average overnight temperatures in the area are in the 30s F (single digits C).
+It tends to rain regularly.

 What to wear/what to pack: